 Harris, Warren outpace Sanders in post-debate polls, as Biden’s lead narrows

-A new poll in Iowa – the state that votes first in the presidential primaries and caucuses – is the second straight public opinion survey to suggest that the first round of Democratic presidential nomination debates has reshaped the race among some two-dozen Democratic White House hopefuls.
+A burst of new polls suggests the first round of Democratic presidential nomination debates has reshaped the race among some two-dozen White House hopefuls.

-The polls – a USA Today/Suffolk University survey in Iowa released Tuesday and a CNN/SSRS national poll out Monday – indicate a big boost for Sens.
-Kamala Harris of California and a narrowing of the lead front-runner Joe Biden has enjoyed since the former vice president launched his White House bid just over two months ago.
+The polls – a Quinnipiac University national poll released Tuesday afternoon, a USA Today/Suffolk University survey in Iowa and a CNN/SSRS national poll – indicate a big boost for Sen. Kamala Harris of California and a narrowing of the lead front-runner Joe Biden has enjoyed since the former vice president launched his White House bid just over two months ago.

 BIDEN'S LEAD NARROWS AFTER POOR DEBATE SHOWING